bonitasoft/bonita-doc/md/enable-cors-in-tomcat-bundle.md

-# Allow CORS in Tomcat bundle
+# Enable CORS in Tomcat bundle

 If you try to call the REST API from a page hosted on another domain than the one of the tomcat bundle, you will face some issues due to the 'same-origin policy' enforced by web browsers.